AmoghJuloori/amoghjuloori.github.io/projects/_posts/2023-12-20-Humanoid-Arm-Manipulation-using-Deep-Reinforcement.md

 <!-- Deep Reinforcement Learning for manipulation tasks using a humanoid arm in complex environments. -->

-This is a work that marks the first step taken in working towards locomotion of a huumanoid in contact-rich environments, where manipulation is required to assist the walking of the robot.
+This is a work that marks the first step taken in working towards the locomotion of a humanoid in contact-rich environments, where manipulation is required to assist the walking of the robot.

 **About the Algorithm & Network:**
 -----------------------------------